Mixed Moments of the Riemann Zeta and Dirichlet $L$-Functions: Introduction

-where $f(x)$ and its derivatives are certain functions of rapid decay.
-The formula~\eqref{approximate-functional-equation-type-formula} is seen as a simple~alternative to the $\delta$-symbol method of Duke--Friedlander--Iwaniec~\cite{DukeFriedlanderIwaniec1993}.
-One then utilises the $\GL_{2}$ Vorono\u{\i} summation~formula to the $n$-sum.
-In other~words, the functional equation for the twisted Estermann zeta function is invoked.
-We~are eventually left with sums of Kloosterman sums of the form
+where $f(x)$ and its derivatives are of rapid decay.
+This is thought of as a simple alternative to the Duke--Friedlander--Iwaniec circle method.
+We now make use of Vorono\u{\i} summation~to the sum over $n$, or the functional equation for the twisted Estermann zeta function.
+We are then led to sums of Kloosterman sums of the shape

-This is basically the same as the formula (1.6) of Motohashi~\cite{Motohashi1997-3}.
-We now use the Kloosterman summation~formula (Theorem~\ref{Kuznetsov-formula}) of level $q$ and trivial central character obtained by Blomer et al.~\cite{BlomerHumphriesKhanMilinovich2020}.
-Two classical automorphic~$L$-functions and a twisted automorphic $L$-function then emerge when we calculate the resulting sums over $m$ and~$n$, thereby~deriving our reciprocity~formula~\eqref{rough}.
-Note that Motohashi~\cite{Motohashi1993-2,Motohashi1997-3} has not dealt with general test~functions.
+This is consistent with~\cite[Equation~(1.6)]{Motohashi1997-3}.
+We now apply the Kloosterman summation formula (Theorem~\ref{Kuznetsov-formula}) of level $q$ and trivial central character.
+Two $\mathrm{GL}_{2}$ $L$-functions and one twisted $\mathrm{GL}_{2}$ $L$-function emerge when one executes the sums over $m$ and~$n$, from which~\eqref{rough} follows.
+Note that Motohashi~\cite{Motohashi1993-2,Motohashi1997-3} only handled a certain specific test function.